Encharted Cook

 Can I freeze it?

-However, if you use mayonnaise to make the dressing or purchase a bottled dressing you won't be able to freeze it as the dressing will separate when frozen.
+However, if you use mayonnaise to make the dressing or purchase a bottled dressing, you won't be able to freeze it as the dressing will separate when frozen.

 A close-up view of Green Goddess Pasta Salad made with bow tie pasta in a clear bowl with a red and white checked napkin.

-More Delicious Salads
+More Delicious Creamy Salads You'll Love

 • Cooked red potatoes are quartered and dressed with Green Goddess Salad Dressing.
 The salad is Garnished with two long chives and a sprig of curly parsley.